Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: MCNs’ Discursive Construction of Algorithms (RQ1)

 \subsubsection{Simplifying Algorithmic Logic Through Observable Metrics}

-In the face of algorithmic opacity and instability, MCNs firstly offer simplified but confident explanations to live-streamers that translate the platform's black-box logic into concrete, observable metrics.
-Without access to the actual workings of recommendation systems, MCNs construct a seemingly actionable framework for live-stramers grounded in visible variables, such as physical appearance, equipment quality, and early user engagement, to make the algorithm appear understandable and responsive to effort.
+In the face of algorithmic opacity and instability, MCNs firstly offer simplified but confident explanations to live-streamers that translate the platform’s black-box logic into concrete, observable metrics.
 For example, M2 usually explains to new streamers that physical appearance plays a decisive role in gaining algorithmic exposure by increasing early viewer retention: \textit{“The audience will only give a live-streamer three seconds to show themselves and keep them.
-When a live-streamer is particularly attractive or has a humorous appeal, they are more likely to gain audience favor.
+When a live-streamer is particularly attractive, they are more likely to gain audience favor.
 This results in higher viewer retention and influx rates, leading the recommendation algorithm to classify them as popular live-streamers and, consequently, grant them more exposure.”} This logic, while unverified, is widely internalized by streamers.

 Another common metric emphasized by MCNs is the quality of equipment.
 M4 explained that many platforms set technical thresholds for stream quality, and that insufficient equipment could lead to streams being algorithmically filtered out: \textit{“If your sound and visuals are poor, people drop out quickly, and that hurts your retention rate.
 Algorithms pick up on that.
 So we always recommend at least the basics, e.g., lights, microphones, stable connection.”} Streamers echoed this perceived necessity.
 L5 noted that even renting equipment was necessary for basic visibility:\textit{“Whether renting or buying equipment, it at least gives you a chance to gain some recommended followers and earn a bit of money.
-Without investing in equipment, it’s nearly impossible to be visible to viewers.”} As shown in \autoref{fig:microphone_tier_comparison}, MCNs distribute tiered technical audio equipment in ways that symbolically link production quality with algorithmic visibility, reinforcing an externally imposed folk theory that equates financial investment in equipment with success.
+Without investing in equipment, it’s nearly impossible to be visible to viewers.”} As shown in \autoref{fig:microphone_tier_comparison}, MCNs distribute tiered technical audio equipment in ways that symbolically link production quality with algorithmic visibility, reinforcing an externally imposed algorithmic interpretations that equates financial investment in equipment with success.